 Brake fluid, true to its name, is a necessity for your brakes.
 This fluid is used in the hydraulic system that pushes the brake pads into the disc, which slows the wheels down because of the friction created.
 This friction generates heat, and over time the boiling point of the liquid drops.
 It is important to change the liquid for this reason, since the friction exposes the liquid to heat that could be bad for the car.
 However, low brake fluid would also indicate that your brakes are worn out if the fluid level is under the “low” mark.
 You will want to change your brake pads at the same time as you refill your car with brake fluid.

-Engine oil prevents metal-on-metal contact inside the engine, helps to cool the engine and cleans dirt and sludge deposits from the engine.
+Engine oil prevents metal-on-metal contact inside the engine, and it helps to cool the engine and cleans dirt and sludge deposits from the engine.
 This is to prevent friction and wear on the engine parts.
 An Oil Flush does exactly that: flushes all the gunk out of the oil.
 If your car is only driven for short trips or more stop-and-go driving, there begins to be deposits building up which prevents the oil from its job.
 The engine oil flush takes those deposits and pushes them into the oil filter.
 Many cars don’t need an oil change for at least 5,000 miles.
 Severe conditions- braking and moving frequently, towing another car, extreme heat, and the like- means your oil should be changed more frequently, the recommendation being every 3,000 miles or so.